Austin Brummett

-Austin Brummett (born February 14, 2004) is an American soccer player who plays as a forward for New York Red Bulls II in the USL Championship.
+Austin Brummett (born February 12, 2004) is an American college soccer player who plays as a forward for San Diego State University.

 Career

 Born in Bow, New Hampshire, Brummett played for Seacoast United before joining the Seattle Sounders FC Academy in 2017.
 He was called up to the national under-15 team in 2018, alongside teammate Juan Alvarez.

 Brummett was signed by the Sounders' reserve team, the Tacoma Defiance of the USL Championship, in March 2019.
 On April 20, 2019, he made his professional debut for the Tacoma Defiance as a 55th–minute substitute against Phoenix Rising as Tacoma lost 4–0.
 At the age of 15, Brummett is the youngest player to debut in the USL Championship.

 In February 2021, Brummett moved to New York Red Bulls II.

+Ahead of the 2022 NCAA Division I men's soccer season, Brummett signed a National Letter of Intent to play college soccer at San Diego State University.